Winter in Provence Snowshoe Mercantour Trails

 We are truly blessed here in the South of France to have both fabulous sunny weather for most of the year.
 Yet, still, enjoy snow activities within an hour’s drive from many places on the Côte d’Azur.

 Skiing or snowboarding may well be a first “port of call” for winter activity, but don’t forget about options for quieter, “greener,” yet physically challenging, snow activities.
-Snowshoeing requires no expensive equipment, and there are no queues, clanking ski lifts, and no expensive après ski bars.
-However, that is not to say there are no après activity beverages!
+Snowshoeing requires no expensive equipment, and there are no queues, clanking ski lifts, or expensive après ski bars.
+However, that does not mean there are no après activity beverages!

 Snowshoe Gear